hisurfadvisory/MACROSS/ncore/Core_func_README.md

 ## CUSTOMIZING THE CORE FUNCTIONS FOR YOUR ENVIRONMENT

+!!!
+This document is outdated and being rewritten !!!

 <b><u>SETTING DEFAULT VARIABLES</u></b><br>
 TL;DR -- Run the DEMO options from the menu in MACROSS for a quick overview.